 The Disney Treasures collection includes a series of DVDs dedicated to the WWII films from Walt and Company.
 Narrated by Leonard Maltin and released in tin containers, Disney Treasures editions are highly collectible.
 A limited number of “Walt Disney On the Front Lines” is available from Amazon.
 And another amazing resource into the WWII support efforts by Disney is the hardcover book, “Disney During World War II: How the Walt Disney Studio Contributed to Victory in the War” (also available on Amazon).

-We’ve seen how the animation imaginations of Dr. Seuss, Warner Brothers and Walt Disney added an astounding amount of support in the way of training films, entertainment and encouragement (in the War Bond films) as well as persuasive propaganda during the Second World War.
-However, the influence and effectiveness of cartoon storytelling is still used today, as evidenced by the 2012 short, “Tax the Rich: An Animated Fairy Tale.”
-[Written and directed by Fred Glass; animated by Mike Konopacki and narrated by Ed Asner, this 8 minute film was produced for the California Federation of Teachers]
+We’ve seen how the animation imaginations of Dr. Seuss, Warner Brothers, and Walt Disney added an astounding amount of support in the way of training films, entertainment, and encouragement (in the War Bond films) as well as persuasive propaganda during the Second World War.
+However, the influence and effectiveness of cartoon storytelling are still used today, as evidenced by the 2012 short, “Tax the Rich: An Animated Fairy Tale.”
+[Written and directed by Fred Glass; animated by Mike Konopacki and narrated by Ed Asner, this 8-minute film was produced for the California Federation of Teachers]